MuertoGB/MacEfiToolkit/MANUAL.md

 </kbd>

 **Reset:**\
-When you click the 'Reset' button, it initiates a process that resets the editor and unloads any loaded files, such as the Fsys store and ME region.
+When you click the 'Reset' button, it initiates a process that resets the patcher and unloads any loaded files, such as the Fsys store and ME region.

 **Builds Folder:**\
 Navigates to the Builds directory within the working directory, this is where edited binaries are automatically saved when the 'Build' button is used.